PipeWire/pipewire/doc/spa/pod.md

 ## Object Properties

-To iterate over the properies in an object you can do:
+To iterate over the properties in an object you can do:

 ```c
 struct spa_pod_prop *prop;